Pulp fiction invents the McCanles Gang

 There will be one less son of a bitch if you try that,challenged Hickok.
 McCanles then stepped inside and was promptly shot to death by Hickok.
 Hickok had already pulled his revolver, and from behind the curtain he placed a ball into McCandles heart.

 At the sound of the shot McCanles' twelve year old son, Monroe; his cousin James Woods; and an employee on his ranch, James Gordon, ran toward the stage station.
-At the side door Monroe McCanles his father in his arms while Woods approcahed the kitchen door.
-Hickok shot Woods twice, then runed to wing Gordon, who suddenly appeared at the front door.
+At the side door Monroe McCanles cradled his father in his arms while Woods approached the kitchen door.
+Hickok shot Woods twice, then turned to wing Gordon, who suddenly appeared at the front door.
 Woods and Gordon then tried to flee, but Wellman and Brink armed with a hoe and a shotgun respectively, gave chase.
 Wellman easily caught Woods and hacked the life out of him, and Brink killed Gordon with a blast from his shotgun.

 Draw - The Greatest Gunfights of the American West by James Reasoner